Autodesk/bionano-wetLabAccelerator/README.md

   - template clean up
   - ability to add steps

-- clean up dirty checks
-  - get tool for assessing perf?
-  - tx-well when click JSON for protocol
-  - tx-protocol when changing protocol

 - tx-responseRequest - handle 404 error

 - abstraction for project / container etc. lists so all update when changed, also meta + non-comm methods

+#### Performance

+- tx-protocol
+ - use ng-if for json-editor (require proto inheritance model to propagate properly?)
+- tx-well
+  - lots of checks (e.g. when click JSON for protocol)
+- tx-wellplate
+  - move to map internally? skip indexOf?

 #### Pretty + Nice features